-The Asset Map is used to manage the assets that comprise your website, including sites, pages, files and users.
-Each asset that has been added into the system is displayed in the Asset Map.
-It also shows the hierarchy of the different assets within Squiz Matrix and is located on the left hand side of the Administration Interface, as shown in the figure below.
+The Asset Map is used to manage the assets that comprise your website, including sites, pages, files, and users.
+Each asset that has been added to the system is displayed in the Asset Map.
+It also shows the hierarchy of the different assets within Squiz Matrix and is located on the Administration Interface's left-hand side, as shown in the figure below.

-The Asset Map allows you to navigate your way through a Site and allows you to view the Status of each asset as well as access the editing screens for each asset.
-The Asset Map also allows you to add, delete, move, clone and link assets.
-For more information on adding, deleting, moving, cloning and linking assets, refer to the relevant chapters in this manual.
+The Asset Map allows you to navigate your way through a Site and allows you to view the Status of each asset and access the editing screens for each asset.
+The Asset Map also allows you to add, delete, move, clone, and link assets.
+For more information on adding, deleting, moving, cloning, and linking assets, refer to the relevant chapters in this manual.

 By default, the top-level assets are displayed in the Asset Map, as shown in the figure to the right.
 System Administrators can decide to change this default view and only show a certain section of the system.
 For example, a System Administrator can change the Asset Map to only show a Site when you log in.

 Each name and icon in the Asset Map is an asset in the system.
 For example, in the figure above, Trash and Site are both assets.
 The icon for an asset shows you what type of asset it is.
-For example, the Site asset is a icon which corresponds to a Site asset.
+For example, the Site asset is an icon that corresponds to a Site asset.
 Other common asset icons include:

 - PDF File

 To find out what type an asset is, hover the mouse over the name of the asset in the Asset Map.
 A pop-up will appear, as shown in the figure to the right.
 The asset type, along with the asset ID, will appear.